bitrise-io/devcenter/_articles/reviews/build-and-deploy-multiple-flavor-apks-to-the-play-store.md

 published: false

 ---
-You can deploy multiple flavor APKs in one workflow using our Gradle Runner step.
+You can deploy multiple flavor APKs in one workflow using our `Gradle Runner` step.
 You will need to do some settings to `Sign APK` and `Google Play Deploy` steps - so keep you eyes peeled!
 But first a little recap on the most important terms we will use in this guide.

-{% include message_box.html type="note" title="About build types, flavors and build variants" content=" Build types mean the way your build is packaged, for example, compiled as `debug` or `release`.
+## About build types, flavors and build variants

+Build types mean the way your build is packaged, for example, compiled as `debug` or `release`.

 Flavor means when an app's core code is enhanced with different features resulting in different versions of the same app (just to mention the most common examples: free/paid, demo/full).

 Finally, where all of the above blends together is build variant, which we will mention in this guide a lot.
 Build variant means the combination of flavors and build types, for example:

 * freeDebug
 * freeRelease